 Equal Opportunity and Civil Rights Information

-The Kansas Department of Transportation, as a recipient of federal funds for programs, has given the assurance that within daily operations, KDOT will not discriminate against any person on the basis of race, color, national origin, sex, age, disability, veteran or low income status.
+The City of Manhattan, as a recipient of federal funds for programs, has given the assurance that within daily operations, the City of Manhattan will not discriminate against any person on the basis of race, color, national origin, sex, age, disability, veteran or low income status.

 Title VI of the Civil Rights Act of 1964 as amended and 49 CFR Part 21 prohibit discrimination based on race, color and national origin in all federal-aid programs.
 Sex discrimination is also prohibited by Section 162 (a) of the Federal-Aid Highway Act of 1973.
 Section 504

 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990 (see 49 CFR 27) prohibit discrimination based on disability and The Age Discrimination Act of 1975 (42 USC 6101) prohibits discrimination based on age.
 The basic philosophy of the laws is that people affected by transportation programs should receive the services, benefits, and opportunities to which they are entitled with no differences because of race, color, national origin,age, sex, disability, veteran or low income status.

 WHAT IS DISCRIMINATION?

 An intentional or unintentional act which subjects a person or a group to unequal treatment under a transportation program.
 Everyone,

 no matter what their race, sex, color or national origin, age, disability, veteran or low income status should be treated fairly and equally in all matters relating to transportation.